overfullstack/park-my-car/README.md

 ## Functional Thinking

 - This has been coded following **Functional Programming (FP)** principles.
 - The entire app is a big function which takes in input and gives out an output.
-All the side-effects are peformed at the boundaries of the application.
+All the side-effects are performed at the boundaries of the application.
 - All functions in core are **Pure Functions**, whose output only depends on the parameters passed to it.
-- No Unncessary inheritence overhead. `@FunctionalInterfaces` run the show.
+- No unnecessary Inheritance overhead. `@FunctionalInterfaces` run the show.

 ## TDD

 - The entire code is Test Driven.
 - Thanks to the FP style **Isolation**, across the app **No Mocks** are used.
 All the FunctionalInterfaces can be conviniently stubbed as per the test.

-### Remarks
+## Remarks

 Lombok is the only 3rd party lib used apart from Junit.
 Lombok just saves us from the verbosity of Java, generating alot of Boilerplate code.
 Similar features come natively in other languages like Kotlin.

-Fun fact, lombok is the name of an awesome island in **Indonesia**.
+Fun fact, Lombok is the name of an awesome island in **Indonesia**.

+## How to run?

+### System Prerequisites

-## Steps to run
+You need **Java 13** or above to run this.

+### Steps

 From the root directory